There are now 2 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) practical reports; (2) quizzes; and (3) examinations.
+Indicative assessments in this unit are as follows: (1) practical reports; (2) quizzes; (3) slide collections; and (4) examinations.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.